GeorgEduard/white-label-supermarket/README.md

 Because there are only three products, I decided to go with a simple product list on the homepage.
 I didn't see a reason to build an individual product page, but it would be necessary if the project grew.

 For the cart system I went with the `sessionStorage` API.
-I chose this approach because it's simple, and enough for a basic shopping cart.`
+I chose this approach because it's simple, and enough for a basic shopping cart.

 For the checkout, again, being a simple project, there was no need to implement a `user` logic, with sign-up, sign-in, etc. A simple cart, with a basic checkout form, was enough.

-For the `buy-one-get-one-free` I chose to automatically add a second product to the cart when the user adds the first one.
+For the `buy-one-get-one-free` discount logic I chose to automatically add a second product to the cart when the user adds the first one.
 One other option (and most likely the better) would have been to display the extra products in the cart as free.
 However, I decided this one was less complex and easier to implement.

 ### Future improvements

 - Improve the design, at least get a free e-commerce theme and implement it.
 - Use a library for icons.
-- Use toasts for various notifications.
+- Use toasts for various notifications (e.g. when adding an item to the cart).
 - Add a notification system.
 - Add a product rating system.
 - Add a product review system.